 - Cheapest Cities: Muskogee, Ponca City, Oklahoma City

-Oklahoma is the cheapest state to live in, especially when it comes to housing prices and transport cost.
-Thanks to the large amount of available land and lower population density, the housing market is stable and house price is 24% lower than the national median.
-Home to massive oil production, the fuel prices in Oklahoma has consistently been the lowest in the United States, together with no additional taxes on vehicles, leading to a transport costs in this state 10% lower than the national average.
+Oklahoma is the cheapest state to live in, especially when it comes to housing prices and transportation costs.
+Thanks to the large amount of available land and lower population density, the housing market is stable, and house prices are 24% lower than the national median.
+Home to massive oil production, the fuel prices in Oklahoma have consistently been the lowest in the United States, together with no additional taxes on vehicles, leading to transport costs in this state 10% lower than the national average.

-Living in Oklahoma will bring you a unique experience with rich Native America cultural and small-town charm.
-Diverse natural beauty from the ancient Wichita Mountains to the stunning Broken Biw Lake and Turner Falls will give you more reasons to live here.
-Of course, some small cities may lack of cultural amenities and summers can be extremely hot and muggy.
+Living in Oklahoma offers a unique experience with rich Native American culture and small-town charm.
+Diverse natural beauty from the ancient Wichita Mountains to the stunning Broken Bow Lake and Turner Falls will give you more reasons to live here.
+Of course, some small cities may lack cultural amenities, and summers can be extremely hot and muggy.

 2. Mississippi